eacfd/libSchemes/README.md

 Full investigation of modified differencing schemes presents in paper Epikhin (2019).
 (See below)

-If you use GammaM or filteredLinearM schemes in your research, please cite next articles:
+If you use this library in your research, please cite next articles:
 > Epikhin, A. (2019), Numerical Schemes and Hybrid Approach for the Simulation of Unsteady Turbulent Flows.
 Mathematical Models and Computer Simulations, Vol. 11, No. 6, pp. 1019–1031.